 Everyone processes alcohol differently based on various factors.
-The rate at which your body metabolizes alcohol determines how long it takes for you to get drunk and sober up.
+The rate your body metabolizes alcohol determines how long it takes for you to get drunk and sober up.

 Most people feel the effects of alcohol in their bodies for approximately 12 hours.
-As their blood alcohol concentration (BAC) rises and decreases, they experience drunkenness that fades into a hangover.
-Many factors affect your BAC, including:
+As their blood alcohol concentration (BAC) rises, they experience drunkenness.
+When it decreases, it fades into a hangover.

-Everyone experiences drunkenness differently, but in general, certain things occur when a person drinks a lot of alcohol.
-For example, as your BAC level drops after an alcohol binge, you’ll likely experience:
+For example, as your BAC level drops after an alcohol binge, you may experience: